 the dock and lodge.
 Trophy fish.
 A Certified scale is

-River Bass opened June 21, 2014 and New: French River Maps available
+Bass opened 3rd Saturday in June and New: French River Maps available

 Lund boats with Mercury Motors well maintained for an outdoor adventure or Canadian fishing vacation in Northern Ontario, Rainbow Country Travel area Canada.
 Enjoy angling, boating, canoeing, wildlife viewing, swimming, or exploring the Historic Heritage French River Park with Bear's Den Lodge's comfortable rental equipment.
 Call today to reserve your Canadian adventure getaway with American Plan meal packages, or plan your own meals and rent a Housekeeping Cottage.
 Fish Ontario at this premiere French River resort lodge today!
 Ontario fishing.